-Early and Forced Marriage: The minimum legal age of marriage is 16 years for both girls and boys and as early as 14 years with judicial authority.
+Early and Forced Marriage: The minimum legal age of marriage is 16 for girls and boys and as early as 14 with judicial authorization.

 Sexual Exploitation of Children: The law against rape also covers statutory rape.
 Child pornography is illegal and carries a prison sentence of up to four years.
 The minimum age of sexual consent is 14 years.
 The penalty for statutory rape is 15 years' imprisonment, the same as for rape in general.